-For the non-volatile memory key destruction on HDD scenario, the TOE always writes a new value of the key.
+For non-volatile memory, the TOE always writes a new value of the key.
 All keys and key material are stored in the system area on the media.
 If the TOE commands the HDD sequencer to write a block in the system area, it can rely on the status bits returned by the sequencer to know that the data was written correctly.
 The TOE does not have to read the block back to verify that it was written correctly.